prasanth-ntu/coursera_google_it_aut_with_python/1_crash_course_on_python/README.md

 ```

 `{:>.2f}`
-- `:` to separate it from the field name if we hav specified one
+- `:` to separate it from the field name if we have specified one
 - `>` aligns text to the right
 - `.2` means 2 digits after deicmal .
 - `f` means float number